 At some point there will be a moment where the painting starts to make suggestions, and I will intuitively follow this lead.
 Essentially it's like picking up clues that it’s giving me and chasing them, sometimes for a while, sometimes until the end.
 It is essential to balance the freedom I feel with a sensitive and analytical approach to guide the painting's completion.

-36" x 36" on stretched canvas, will be on display at Vancouver Federation of Canadian Artists Art Gallery on Granville Island
+36" x 36" on stretched canvas, was on display at Vancouver Federation of Canadian Artists Art Gallery on Granville Island.
+Now rented for staging.

 I have shown my work in galleries ever since I began honing my abstract art practice and am very fortunate to also have my own gallery on our property.
 I think once you get going in your art, it's important to share.
 Creating art is such a gift, to oneself & offering it to others.
 Click below for list of shows

 Nick Wilton - Art2Life Creative Visionary Path Online Art Program

 Cheryl Taves - Insight Creatives - Artist Mindset Coaching

 Alice Sheridan - Connected Artists Online Art Business Program